Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Acknowledgements

 \section{Acknowledgements}

-I would like to thank THE SCIENTIFIC AND TECHNOLOGICAL RESEARCH COUNCIL OF TURKEY (TUBITAK) and Quantum Corporation who provided the support for maturing ideas, as well as hardware platforms for extensive testing.
+I would like to thank The Scientific and Technological Research Council of Turkey (TUBITAK) and Quantum Corporation which provided the support for maturing ideas, and necessary hardware platforms for extensive testing.